Mushinako/BBDownload/README.md

 Click on `app.bat` or run `app.bat [-h|-r]` from command line if you're using Windows.
 Use `python3 app.py [-h|-r]` on macOS or Linux.

+Please pin your courses that you would like to be downloaded.

 ~~[This program needs to be setup at the first time, asking you for your credentials, and a file named "data.json" should appear, storing necessary data.
 This file will refresh once every 5 times the program is